 How to sew a zipper into a seam is a commonly requested sewing technique.
 I’d like to share with you the absolute easiest way I’ve found to insert a zipper.
 Use tape instead of pins.
 Curious?
-It’s found in my book Nancy Zieman’s Sewing A to Z.
+It’s found in my book The Absolute Easiest Way to Sew.

 How to Sew a Centered Zipper—A Pinless Technique